 Will Legislation Stop the Reassessments?

 There have been various news articles in the last few weeks relating to a bill that was recently passed by the Pennsylvania State House relating to property reassessments.
 Some are predicting that this bill will suspend the current reassessment in Allegheny County.
-Below you will find an explanation of this bill, and why this bill ultimately should not and will not stop the reassessments from being used for taxation purposes in 2013.
+Below you will find an explanation of this bill, and why it ultimately should not and will not stop the reassessments from being used for taxation purposes in 2013.

 PA HOUSE BILL 2137.

-If passed by both Houses and signed by Governor Corbett, House Bill 2137 would restrict local taxing entities in Pennsylvania from beginning a reassessment process in their area.
+If passed by both houses and signed by Governor Corbett, House Bill 2137 would restrict local taxing entities in Pennsylvania from beginning a reassessment process in their area.
 Counties currently in the midst of a reassessment (Allegheny County) would have the ability to petition the court to delay the process until either the General Assembly has enacted legislation to address the declarations of this bill, or until December 31, 2013, whichever comes first.

-As the recent public outcry against the reassessment in Allegheny County demonstrates, the public is largely against the 2012 reassessment.
+As the recent public outcry against the Allegheny County assessment demonstrates, the public is largely against the 2012 reassessment.
 Why would they favor it?
 Many people saw increases to their assessed value, sometimes experiencing a double or even triple to their previous assessed value.
 Others saw errors in the building descriptions listed for their properties, and varying assessment values for very similar properties on the same street.

-Second, the majority of people in Allegheny County will actually see a DECREASE to their tax bills in 2013.
+- The majority of people in Allegheny County will actually see a DECREASE to their tax bills in 2013.
 With reduced, sustained, or even slight increases to the assessment value of your property, a drop in millage rates will result in a reduced property tax bill next year.
 This may help lower property taxes for over 60% of the residents.

 Do You Have a Better Plan?